yuxuehui/CAR-guidance/README.md

 📌 **Challenge.** Inference-time guidance can easily push your sampling process off the data manifold.

 👉 How do we harness large, complex pretrained generative priors to satisfy multiple constraints at inference time, without drifting off-manifold (i.e., avoiding hallucinated generation)?
-In this work, we introduce **CAR guidance**, a plug-and-play module that corrects off-manifold drift on the fly.
+In this work, we introduce CAR guidance, a plug-and-play module that corrects off-manifold drift on the fly.

 🔑 **Key insight.** In compositional reward settings, the approximation error grows sharply with gradient misalignment $(1 - \cos\varphi)$ and the number of reward functions $G$, where $\varphi$ is the average angular divergence between guidance channels.